thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

     driver: bridge
 ```

-- Save the above content in a file named docker-compose.yaml.

-- Create folder `config/ssl/` and generate the certificate using below command

-- When testing the configuration noticed there was certificate error to use SAN instead of legacy common name in certificate.
+Create folder `config/ssl/` and generate the certificate using below command.
+During testing encountered certificate error so had to include SAN (subject alternative name) in certificate instead of legacy CN (common name) added in certificate.

 Below is the content for SAN configuration, save it as nexus.local.conf

 ```